Demetrius I Soter: Reign as King

-The Romans were not enthusiastic about Demetrius's new rule.
+The Romans were not enthusiastic about Demetrius's rule.
 They offered their indirect support and encouragement to any who would seek to divide the Seleucid Empire, and hence weaken it.
 Notably, this included the satrap Timarchus; the Jewish Maccabees; Ptolemaeus of Commagene; and Artaxias I of Armenia.

-In Judea, Demetrius instituted measure to suppress the Maccabean Revolt which were recorded in the books of the Maccabees.
-Demetrius is recorded as sending a new High Priest to Judea, Alcimus, shortly after his reign started.
-Alcimus was able to successfully bring back at least some Jews to following the government.
+Demetrius instituted measure to suppress the Maccabean Revolt in Judea.
+According to the books of the Maccabees Demetrius sent a certain Alcimus as a new High Priest to Judea shortly after his reign started.
+Alcimus was able to persuade some of the Jews to return to the Seleucid fold.
 Demetrius also dispatched an expedition under Bacchides which broke Maccabee influence over the Judean cities.
 Bacchides and his forces defeated and killed the rebel leader Judas Maccabaeus at the Battle of Elasa in 160 BC, restoring Seleucid control to the province for a number of years.